daniel-ilett/blog/_posts/2019-05-11-tut1-4-smo-edge-detect.md

 # Line Drawing

-To detect edges using an image effect, let's think about what an edge actually is.
+To detect edges using an image effect, let's think about how we define an edge.
 Without being able to use object geometry to decide where an edge is, we will consider edges in the image to be places where the colour changes suddenly in lightness or hue.
-That means we will have to consider multiple pixels as we did with the Blur filters, but using a different kernel.
-Let's take a look at the Sobel filter.
+That means we will have to consider multiple pixels as we did with the Blur filters but using a different kernel.
+Let's look at the Sobel filter.

 A Sobel operator calculates "gradients" across an image and then uses the magnitude of those gradients to decide where there are edges.
-Since a gradient is inherently something we can only do in one direction at a time, we shall perform two calculations in the x- and y-directions - but this time, we thankfully won't need to do them in separate passes, as you'll see.
+Since gradient calculations are inherently one-directional, we shall perform two calculations in the x- and y-directions - but this time, we thankfully won't need to do them in separate passes, as you'll see.
 Each calculation involves a 3x3 kernel.

 $$
 G_x =